Port of Singapore: Since 2022

 The Tuas mega port is projected to be the only port in Singapore after the PSA city terminals and Pasir Panjang Terminal are closed in 2027 and 2040, respectively, ending an era of port operations in the city area which began in 1819.
 The Sea Transport Industry Transformation Map (ITM) launched by the Maritime and Port Authority of Singapore (MPA) aims to increase the value-added industries by $4.5 billion and create more than 5,000 new jobs by 2025.

 Automation will be a key part of the new port, with over 1,000 battery-powered driverless vehicles and a fleet of almost 1,000 automated yard cranes to be developed for the port.
 Nelson Quek, PSA Singapore's head of Tuas planning, stated that "Tuas, when it's fully developed, is going to be the single largest fully-automated terminal in the world."
 It will also be able to cater to the demands of the world's largest container ships, with 26 km of deep-water berths.
 Besides just handling containers, the port will have space set aside for companies to be located, a move that aims to improve the links between the port and businesses.
 It is projected to be twice the size of Ang Mo Kio's new town.

-Operations at the Tuas mega port began in September 2021, and the port officially opened on 1 September 2022, with three berths fully operational.
-Eight more berths commenced service by February 2025, bringing the total number of operational berths to eleven.
-When completed in 2027, phase 1 of the mega port will have twenty-one berths.
+Operations at the Tuas mega port began in September 2021, and officially opened on 1 September 2022, with three berths fully operational.
+Eight more berths commenced service by February 2025, and another three more by August 2026.
+By 2027, a total of 18 berths will be in operation.

 The Pasir Panjang Container Terminal lies to the left and Jurong Port in the background of this panoramic view of the southwestern part of Singapore, showing the southern parts of Queenstown, and Clementi and Jurong.

 The Port of Singapore with Sentosa island in the background.